Polyfrost/essential-gradle-toolkit/README.md

     // If you're using Kotlin, it needs to be applied before the multi-version plugin kotlin("jvm")
     // Apply the multi-version plugin, this does all the configuration necessary for the preprocessor to
     // work.
-In particular it also applies `com.replaymod.preprocess`.
+In particular it also applies `xyz.deftu.preprocess`.
     // In addition it primarily also provides a `platform` extension which you can use in this build script
     // to get the version and mod loader of the current project. id("org.polyfrost.multi-version")